top of page

 Hey, you.
 My name is Jey Youngberg, and I admire your grit.

 I identify first as a rebel and disrupter.
 I believe psychological/addiction-recovery norms are outdated and have been for quite some time.
-I also believe we need to transform our Eurocentric biases into a new framework that puts diversity, equality, and inclusion at the center of all therapeutic realms.
+I also think we need to transform our Eurocentric biases into a new framework that puts diversity, equality, and inclusion at the center of all therapeutic realms.

 In the Weeds